ScripterRickster/SRX_Admin_System/README.md

 - Optional feature to include webhook-logging via Discord
 - Optional feature to include a console-like page to directly type commands into instead of using the default ROBLOX chat
 - Option to switch between having a button at the top or using a tool to open up the admin panel
+- Option to allow commands to be used across servers
+- Includes the option to use either V1 or V2 of the UI
 - and more stuff that I forgot about
 --------------------------------------------------------